-The Middle School Assistant Headmaster is William Haley.
+The Middle School Assistant Headmaster is Elijah Ferbrache.
 As a member of the school's leadership team, he supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues.
 The Middle School Assistant Headmaster's focus is on parent, teacher, and student matters at the middle school level.

-The Dean of Students serves as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
-Her duties include serving as a primary contact for parents and students in regards to school rules and procedures, Titan Houses, and disciplinary issues.
+The Dean of Students is Jamin Metcalf.
+He serves as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
+His duties include serving as a primary contact for parents and students in regards to school rules and procedures, Titan Houses, and disciplinary issues.